OtherRealms/Shot-Manager-Guide/index.rst

 Render Queue
 ============
 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/Render%20Queue.JPG

-* **Temp Path** The directory that will store temporary job files for the intergrations/ submitters.
-Click trash can to clear files recognised by Shot Manager.

 * **Add Scene/Add Blend** Either add scene's and their associated shotlists from the open project or another external Blend file via json.
 Local shots will be automatically linked so any changes will be reflected in the queue.